ava-mc/bachelorproef2022/README.md

 Again there are 2 options:
 - Close all browser windows and press ctrl + C in the terminal to stop your node server
 - Use the 'stop' shell script to stop the node server.
+- Thanks to the configuration of Firefox, the 3 browser windows should close automatically, when the websocket connection gets disrupted, when the node server shuts down.